medialab/gazouilloire/doc/multiindex.md

 If you need to export and/or delete data from the previous index type, you can always change the `config.json` file back to its previous state.
 Then use `gazou export`/`gazou close`, and re-update the config file when you are done.
 It is recommended to stop the collection (`gazou stop`) during these operations.

+Warning: the [`gazou reset`](README.md/#reset) command is designed to completely clear the disk in one command.
+If you use it, all existing indices (mono-index and multi-index) will be cleared.